arnolanglade/arnolanglade.github.io/site/collections/_posts/2022-09-12-command-bus-design-pattern.md

 **Solution 2:** The other solution is to collect events from the command handler.
 The handler can return them, and then the “handle command” middleware catches and dispatches them.

 **Note:** My previous [blog post](http://arnolanglade.github.io/command-handler-patterns.html) about the command and command handler pattern said that a command handler should return void.
 Here, the idea is that the command bus should return void only the “handle command” should be aware of the result of the handler execution.

+I've written a bunch of articles about how to handle a command, validate its data, handle user permissions, and so on.
+Take a look at these articles:

+{% include blog-post-link.html url='/tag/command' image='data-validation.webp' title='See all blog posts about command handling.' %}

 Thanks to my proofreader [@LaureBrosseau](https://www.linkedin.com/in/laurebrosseau).